omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 Redis is an in-memory data structure store that can function as a database, cache, and message broker.
 It supports various data structures such as strings, hashes, lists, sets, sorted sets, bitmaps, hyperloglogs, and with the right add-ons, even vectors.
 Redis uses a key-value storage mechanism, which makes it simple yet powerful for a wide range of use cases.

-Let’s quickly review some of the characteristics of Redis that make it such a fantastic option.
+Let's quickly review some of the characteristics of Redis that make it such a fantastic option.

 #### High Availability and Scalability